 Awards will be presented to the top three male and female runners, as well as the top three male/female runners in the following age groups: 19 and Under, 20-29, 30-39, 40-49, 50-59, 60-69.
 The top three male and female runners are not eligible for age group awards.

-Awards and raffle prizes will be awarded at the Public House after the final race in the Emerald City Trail Series.
+Awards and raffle prizes will be awarded at the finish line area after the final race in the Emerald City Trail Series.
 All participants receive an Emerald City Trail Series glass from Ninkasi and Bigfoot Beverages.

 Courses are subject to change based on the park ranger's discretion, wildlife protection, or natural preservation.

 Race 1 June 1